mdanish-kh/terminal/README.md

 ```

 > **Note**\
-> Due to [a dependency issue](https://github.com/microsoft/terminal/issues/15663), Terminal's current versions cannot be installed via the Windows Package Manager CLI.
-To install the stable release 1.17 or later, or the Preview release 1.18 or later, please use an alternative installation method.
+> Dependency support is available in WinGet version [1.6.2631 or later](https://github.com/microsoft/winget-cli/releases).
+To install the Terminal stable release 1.18 or later, please make sure you have the updated version of the WinGet client.

 #### Via Chocolatey (unofficial)